Parenting a Child Who Struggles with Anxiety

 If your child or teenager is struggling with anxiety, chances are you might be feeling exhausted.
 What likely started off as small worries early on, may have escalated to something that feels unmanageable.
 Over the years, parents have shared their stories with me as they struggle to help their anxious child or teen:

 - I want to encourage her to be brave, but it’s hard to know when to push and when to let her avoid certain things.
-Sometimes my partner and I are on the same page about how to help our daughter cope, but other times we disagree.
+Sometimes my partner and I are on the same page about how to help our daughter cope, but other times we argue.

 - I check her homework to make sure everything is right, but it’s never enough!
-She just keeps asking me to re-check again and again, and it’s so hard to help her feel calm.
+She keeps asking me to re-check again and again, and it’s so hard to help her feel calm.
 I don’t know what to do.

 If these struggles sound familiar to you, you are not alone.